Dimitry Bertaud: International career

+France

-Under-16 national team
+Under-16

-While still playing for Montpellier's youth teams, Bertaud got his first national call-up for the France national under-16 football team by Jean-Claude Giuntini, where he debuted on 31 October, in a 2-1 friendly victory over the Netherlands.
+While still playing for Montpellier's youth teams, Bertaud got his first national call-up for the France national under-16 football team by Jean-Claude Giuntini, where he debuted on 31 October, in a 2–1 friendly victory over the Netherlands.

-Under-19 national team
+Under-19

-Following Bertaud's professional contract and performances with Montpellier's reserves, Bertaud was called up again by Giuntini after 4 years, to play with the France national under-19 football team, alongside Saint-Étienne's Anthony Maisonnial, in the 2017 UEFA European Under-19 Championship qualification elite round.
-After France lost to Bosnia and Herzegovina and Bulgaria, Bertaud debuted on 27 March against Israel, the game ending 0-0.
+Following Bertaud's professional contract and performances with Montpellier's reserves, Bertaud was called up again by Giuntini after four years, to play with the France national under-19 football team, alongside Saint-Étienne's Anthony Maisonnial, in the 2017 UEFA European Under-19 Championship qualification elite round.
+After France lost to Bosnia and Herzegovina and Bulgaria, Bertaud debuted on 27 March against Israel, the game ending 0–0.
 France placed last in Group 5 and were disqualified.

 Bertaud also represented France at the 2017 Toulon Tournament.
-After a clean draw against Wales and a 1–2 defeat to Ivory Coast, France defeated Bahrain 6–1, Bertaud playing all 3 games.
+After a clean draw against Wales and a 2–1 defeat to Ivory Coast, France defeated Bahrain 6–1, Bertaud playing all three games.

-Under-20 national team
+Under-20

 Bertaud was quickly promoted to the France national under-20 football team by Philippe Montanier.
 Later, under Johan Radet, he played at the 2018 Toulon Tournament.
-France played in Group B, defeating South Korea 4-1 and Togo, losing 1–0 to Scotland and finishing 2nd.
+France played in Group B, defeating South Korea 4–1 and Togo, losing 1–0 to Scotland and finishing second.

-Under-21 national team
+Under-21

 Thanks to his Ligue 1 performances, Bertaud was called up to the France national under-21 football team by Sylvain Ripoll for the 2021 UEFA European Under-21 Championship qualification tournament, where he was the second choice behind Nantes' Alban Lafont with Leeds' Illan Meslier.
 Bernaud only played in a friendly match against the Czech Republic, which France won 3–1.
 France topped Group B of the qualifiers.
 In the final tournament, Bertaud stayed on the bench as France placed second in Group C, before being knocked out by the Netherlands at the quarter-finals.

-Under-23 national team
+Under-23

 Bertaud was called up to the France Olympic football team for the 2020 Summer Olympics in Tokyo, alongside Angers' Paul Bernardoni and Saint-Étienne's Stefan Bajic.
-Bertaud stayed on the bench again, as France placed 3rd in Group A.
+Bertaud stayed on the bench again, as France placed third in Group A.

+DR Congo

+On 2 October 2023, he was called up to the DR Congo national team for a set of friendlies.